-Motion: Linda Seidel to approve the liquor license for 4 Sisters Creekside Pub & Grill LLC at W5450 Keil Coulee Road, contingent on the receipt and verification of all legal paperwork, not limited to personal property taxes and correct documentation stating the operating/legal name.
+Motion: Linda Seidel to approve the liquor license for 4 Sisters Creekside Pub & Grill LLC at W5450 Keil Coulee Road, condition of approval being the receipt and verification of all legal paperwork, not limited to personal property taxes and correct documentation stating the operating/legal name.
 Second Mike Weibel.
 All aye.
 Crestwood Estates Preliminary Plot – Davy Engineering – Jacob Burch Jacob Burch presented the general plans for Crestwood Estates.
 There are 16 very spread out smaller lots.
 The development intends to maintain a low impact on the surrounding homes in the area.
 They followed a checklist of requirements for Medary and La Crosse County.
 Each home will have reasonable driveway access.
-Linda Seidel noted that we’ll likely need to approve each new driveway because we’ll need to figure out what may be necessary with regard to culverts, etc. Rim of the City Road Discussion Linda Seidel met with the Park and Rec Board.
-In February, they denied our request for park open and closure signage because it’s public land and stated deer hunting as an example.
+Linda Seidel noted that we’ll likely need to approve each new driveway because we’ll need to figure out what may be necessary with regard to culverts, etc. Rim of the City Road Discussion Linda Seidel met with the City of La Crosse Park and Rec Board In February; they denied our request for park open and closure signage citing that it’s public land and stated deer hunting as an example.
 There was some discussion at the meeting to change to straight No Parking, so emergency vehicles can get around when needed.
-There was a good suggestion that we put a Local Traffic Only sign at the entrance of Rim.
+There was a good suggestion that we put a “Local Traffic Only” sign at the entrance of Rim.
 Medary resident Kim Huston also asked Park and Rec to change the designated parking location on their trail maps from Rim of the City to Cty FA, which they are doing.

 Seidel met with Kathie Tyser regarding speed limit signs and her conversations with Ron Chamberlain.
-It appears that a study would need to be completed before they would consider having speed limit signs.
+It appears that a traffic study would need to be completed before they would consider having speed limit signs.
 Tyser is going to go back and investigate the cost associated with the study.
-Mike Weibel said that the LAPC? has traffic counters we could use for free.
+Mike Weibel said that the LAPC has traffic counters we could use for free.
 Tyser wondered if we would agree to have a study, which Seidel believes we will need if we are going to go to Ron Chamberlain with this.

 Seidel also said we should consider pulling our current No Parking signs (with hours) and change them to blanket No Parking signs.
-A resident mentioned that it used to be No Parking in that area and is currently no parking during a certain time period.
+A resident mentioned that it used to be No Parking in that area around the cul-de-sac and is currently no parking during a certain time period.
 She added that the excessive traffic is also creating a lot of erosion.
 Mike Weibel also mentioned that we don’t want to cause difficulties for the local residents living there with the No Parking signs.

 The main problem is monitoring it.
 Tyser wondered if we should see how much it would cost the Town to have extra patrol there.
 Yesterday someone in a truck was observed trying to break the Rim of the City sign off in broad daylight.
 Seidel wondered if we should try the camera again.

-Park and Rec is going to go through and redo trail signs to encourage parking at the end of FA instead of Rim of the City.
+City of La Crosse Park and Rec is going to go through and redo trail signs to encourage parking at the end of County Rd FA instead of Rim of the City.

-Seidel will get ahold of Tom Brown? to see what we need to get a traffic count, preferably in May or June.
+Seidel will contact Tom Faella at LAPC to see what we need to get a traffic count, preferably in May or June.
 It’s a multi-use road now, which is a real safety concern.
 We will continue monitoring the situation and encouraging neighbors to call the police once the new No Parking signs are up.
 We’ll also want to order a couple Rim of the City signs to have on hand.